Emily Henry: On-screen adaptations

 The first five of Henry's adult romance books have been optioned for on-screen adaptations.

 In October 2022, a film adaptation of People We Meet on Vacation by Sony's 3000 Pictures from a screenplay by Yulin Kuang was announced, with Brett Haley directing and Temple Hill producing.
-On September 2024, it was announced that Tom Blyth and Emily Bader would play Alex and Poppy.
-Filming has begun, and the movie is set to come out on January 9, 2026.
+In September 2024, it was announced that Tom Blyth and Emily Bader would play Alex and Poppy.
+The movie was released on January 9, 2026.
 On April 5, 2023, it was announced that Kuang would also write and direct a film adaptation of Beach Read for 20th Century.

 On March 28, 2023, a film adaptation of Book Lovers by the production company Tango was announced, with Sarah Heyward attached to write the script.

-Jennifer Lopez's production company, Nuyorican Productions, plans to develop Happy Place into a TV series for Netflix.
+Jennifer Lopez's production company, Nuyorican Productions, plans to develop Happy Place into a film for Netflix.

-For Funny Story, Henry plans to write the film adaptation herself.
+Henry plans to write the film adaptation for Funny Story herself.